interNFT/nft-rfc/nft_rfc_009.md

 endpoint transactions with others.

-As a polymorphic endpoint, the mediator is configurable for handling any number of services, such as
+As a polymorphic endpoint, the mediator is configurable for handling any number of services, such as:
-* Negotiator Endpoint -- A service for negotiating mutually agreeable communications channels, preferably using private set intersection.
+* Negotiator Endpoint: A service for negotiating mutually agreeable communications channels, preferably using private set intersection.
 The output of negotiation is a communication channel and whatever credentials may be needed to access it.
-* Confidential Storage -- A secure data storage endpoint using end-to-end encryption and zCaps for authorization https://identity.foundation/confidential-storage
+* Confidential Storage: A secure data storage endpoint using end-to-end encryption and zCaps for authorization https://identity.foundation/confidential-storage
-* Authorization Server -- An UMA or GNAP style authorization server endpoint
+* Authorization Server: An UMA or GNAP style authorization server endpoint
-* Resource Server -- A simple http server such as might host a blog or company site
+* Resource Server: A simple http server such as might host a blog or company site
-* An messaging service -- A messaging service using a particular protocol such as Signal, SMTP, XMPP, or IRC.
+* An messaging service: A messaging service using a particular protocol such as Signal, SMTP, XMPP, or IRC.

 The API of the polymorphic mediator is TBD.
 This work is in early stages.